5 Hashimoto’s Flare Up Causes

 Certain Nutrients & Minerals

-You can avoid this type of interference by ensuring that you consume your medication at least 2-3 hours before consuming any additional supplements of calcium, iron, or antacids.
+You can avoid this type of interference by always taking your medication on an empty stomach as soon as you wake up in the morning.
+And then, wait at least 2-3 hours before consuming any additional calcium, iron, or antacid supplements.
 Allowing the medication time to kick in before consuming these nutrients and minerals will prevent overlap and interference.

 Symptoms of Hashimoto’s Flare-Ups